Signs of Allah in Creation

 The Quran repeatedly directs humanity's attention to the natural world, presenting various phenomena as undeniable "signs" (آيات).
 These signs are intended for "those of understanding" , "a people who believe" , "a people who know" , "a people who fear Allah" ...](10:6), "a people who listen" 10:10, "a people who give thought" , and "a people who reason" .
 This recurring emphasis highlights that the signs are universally present, but their comprehension requires an active, reflective mind, grounded in piety and seeking knowledge.

 One of the most frequently cited signs is .
 Ibn Kathir explains that this refers to "the sky in its height and spaciousness, the earth in its expanse and density, the tremendous features they have of rotating planets, seas, mountains, deserts, trees, plants, fruits, animals, metals and various beneficial colors, scents, tastes and elements."
-The alternation of night and day, where one takes from the length of the other in a precise, repeated cycle, further demonstrates divine precision and control .
+The alternation of night and day, where one takes from the length of the other in a precise, repeated cycle, further demonstrates divine precision and control “10:5, 10:6, 10:67”.
+Ma'arif-ul-Quran elaborates that the Arabic word for "alternation" (Ikhtilaf) can also mean increase or decrease, referring to the varying lengths of day and night throughout seasons and geographical locations, all proving Allah's perfect power .

-Beyond the grand cosmic scale, the Quran delves into specific earthly wonders. .
+Beyond the grand cosmic scale, the Quran delves into specific earthly wonders.
+“He sends down rain from the sky, and We produce thereby the growth of all things”.
+This single act initiates a cascade of life: "greenery from which We produce grains arranged in layers," "clusters hanging low" from palm trees, and "gardens of grapevines and olives and pomegranates, similar yet varied" .
 The tafsir of Ma'arif-ul-Quran underscores the intricate order of these phenomena, moving from the macro (heavens) to the micro (vegetation), and highlights the "atmosphere and its life support system" .
 Ibn Kathir further clarifies that this single water source yields diverse plants with "different tastes, colors, scents and shapes," serving as undeniable proof of Allah's wisdom and mercy 16:10.
 The process of rain and subsequent growth “16:65, 22:63, 31:10, 35:9” is a powerful sign of Allah's ability to give life after lifelessness, connecting directly to the concept of resurrection.

 Manifestations of Allah's Power and Wisdom